Rahila313/grammy-web-analytics/README.md

 ## Project Overview
 This project analyzes website traffic and user engagement data for Grammy.com.
-The goal is to evaluate website performance, calculate business KPIs, and provide actionable insights using Excel-based analysis.
+The goal is to evaluate website performance, calculate business KPIs, and provide actionable insights using Excel based analysis.

 ---